programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 The principle of exploring different combinations of tools to create customised workflows is widely applicable in digital humanities projects, where tools tailored to our data are not always available.

-## The pros and cons of Google Vision, Tesseract, and the combined methods
+## The pros and cons of Google Vision, Tesseract, and combining the two

 ### Google Vision